astralfrontier/creative-universe/content/compleat-villain/characters/ispider.md

 tags = ["Masks Character", "Star Playbook"]

 [extra]
+pullquote = """
+The audience loves me because I'm just like them; I'm a dangerous person, a bad seed.
+"""
 +++

 A particularly bright henchman of a particularly dim inventor, who's making a name clowning on his former criminal comrades.